 But during the Trial the British produced the infamous ‘Black Diaries’ that they claimed were written in Casement’s own hand and showed him to be a Homosexual with a marked predilection for young boys he picked up while engaged in his work abroad.
 These Revelations proved a Sensation and as intended destroyed Casement’s Character and Reputation in the circles where his cause was most likely to find support.
 He vehemently denied all the accusations against him.

 He was found Guilty of Treason and sentenced to death.
-He was hanged at Pentonville Prison.
 He was 51 years old and had been received into the Catholic Faith in the hours before he made his way to the Scaffold.
-He received the Last sacraments and died as he said with with the body of his God as his last meal.
+He received the Last Sacraments and died as he said with the body of his God as his last meal.

 His body was buried in quicklime in the grounds of the Prison.
 There it remained until 1965 when the Labour Government of Harold Wilson agreed to hand it over the Republic of Ireland on condition he was not buried in the North (Casements' wish).
 He was given a full State Funeral and interred in Glasnevin Cemetery Dublin.
 President Eamon de Valera himself gave the graveside oration.